 It has become clear that organisational issues and the various legislative and procedural obstacles within the workers’ compensation system are widespread and impacting upon workers all over Queensland.
 Kate is passionate and determined to achieve better support for psychologically injured workers at both an organisational and state level, and believes that nobody deserves to be left to fight alone.
-Everybody deserves fairness and justice, and Kate has helped a number of officers achieve this by submitting reviews and appeals to the Workers’ Compensation Regulator and Queensland Industrial Relations Commission on their behalf.
+Everybody deserves fairness and justice, and Kate has helped a number of workers achieve this by submitting reviews and appeals to the Workers’ Compensation Regulator and Queensland Industrial Relations Commission on their behalf.
 This has resulted in successful outcomes in cases where law firms turned their backs.

 Kate has personally met with politicians, initiated contact with journalists and lawyers, and written to various members of parliament to seek changes to matters that adversely impact upon psychologically injured police.
 Additionally, Kate has initiated surveys, conducted research, and compiled reports to validate that there is a need for legislative, organisational and systemic reform.